atemnorod/documentation-user/odoo_sh/getting_started/branches.rst

 features while your production database is in the process of being upgraded to a newer version.

 The production branch has no settings.
 It can't be muted, will always update the existing production database if it exists and will run on the project's version of Odoo.
+If you want to migrate your production to a newer version please refer to the :ref:`Upgrade section <odoosh-advanced-upgrade_your_database>`.

 Git commands
 ============